-- Meeting Room use will not be scheduled before or after library hours. - Use of the meeting room by any group is limited to no more than once per month without prior approval of the Library Director/ or designee. - Meeting Room use is limited to 4 hours. - Events must be terminated at least 15 minutes before the Library closes. - In compliance with the ADA, the Library requires that groups or organizations using Library facilities do not discriminate on the basis of disability. - The meeting room may not be reserved more than 6 months in advance.
+- Meeting Room use will not be scheduled before or after library hours. - Use of the meeting room by any group is limited to no more than once per month without prior approval of the Library Director/ or designee. - Meeting Room use is limited to 4 hours. - Events must be terminated at least 15 minutes before the Library closes. - Meetings must be open to the public and attendees must be permitted to participate in the meetings.
+EXCEPTION: Agencies of any department of government may hold closed sessions required for the achievement of their defined goals.
+In compliance with the ADA, the Library requires that groups or organizations using Library facilities do not discriminate on the basis of disability. - The meeting room may not be reserved more than 6 months in advance.